 At the end of each Contract Year, beginning with the Contract Year ended December 31, 2002, the Annual Excess and Annual Deficiency (each as defined below) shall be calculated to determine whether or not Seller is liable for Deficiency Payments for such Contract Year pursuant to Section 4.04(f).

-For purposes of this Agreement, the "Annual Excess" shall mean, (i) for the Contract Year ended December 31, 2002, the amount (rounded to the nearest megawatt hour), if any, by which the [Renewable Energy] produced by the Facility in the period from the Starting Date (inclusive) through December 31, 2002 exceeds the Annual Quantity for the Contract Year ended December 31, 2002, and (ii) for each Contract Year occurring after 2002, the amount (rounded to the nearest megawatt hour), if any, by which the Renewable Energy produced in such Contract Year exceeds the Annual Quantity.
+For purposes of this Agreement, the "Annual Excess" shall mean, (i) for the Contract Year ended December 31, 2002, the amount (rounded to the nearest megawatt hour), if any, by which the Renewable Energy produced by the Facility and delivered to the Delivery Point in the period from the Starting Date (inclusive) through December 31, 2002 exceeds the Annual Quantity for the Contract Year ended December 31, 2002, and (ii) for each Contract Year occurring after 2002, the amount (rounded to the nearest megawatt hour), if any, by which the Renewable Energy produced and delivered to the Delivery Point in such Contract Year exceeds the Annual Quantity.

 In addition, the following definitions shall apply for each Contract Year occurring after 2002.